TALK TO SALES

 Paying health reimbursements

-If you approve the reimbursement request, it moves onto the next step in the process—paying the reimbursement.
+If you approve the reimbursement request, it moves on to the next step in the process—paying the reimbursement.

 • Payroll